 A Letter from the Secretaries General

 As Secretaries General, we are pleased and proud to invite you to the 16th annual session of the Junior Model United Nations Development Programme (JMUNDP).
-With our conference being changed to Junior Model United Nations Development Programme, we aim to establish solutions to global issues by achieving prosperity in a time of chaos, utilizing our eight well-chosen committees set forth by our executive team.
+With our conference being changed to Junior Model United Nations Development Programme, we aim to establish solutions to global issues by achieving sustainability in this era of globalization, utilizing our eleven well-chosen committees set forth by our executive team.

-This year, JMUNDP will be held virtually from the 21st to the 23rd of May.
+This year, JMUNDP will once again be held virtually from the 25th to the 27th of February.
 Despite the current situation of COVID-19, we can reassure all who partake that there will be no gap regarding conference quality and prosperity in comparison to any of the succeeding 15 JMUN conferences.

-This year the theme of our conference is “Achieving Prosperity in a Time of Chaos”.
-The main goal is set as to unite all those willing to work together in an effort to establish possible solutions for worldwide issues at a time of crisis.
-Thus, recognizing the importance of finding immediate and plausible solutions, which yet are effective is critical in an ever-changing world.
+This year the theme of our conference is “Achieving Sustainability in an Era of Globalization”.
+The main goal is set as to unite all those willing to work together in an effort to establish possible solutions for worldwide issues during the era of globalization.
+Thus, recognizing the importance of finding immediate and plausible solutions which are effective, is critical in an ever-changing world.
 We must recognize the relevancy of current events, and implement immediate action through cooperation and effort in order to achieve successful relations and a brighter future.

 JMUNDP is the sole Junior Model United Nations conference worldwide which models the United Nations Development Programme (UNDP) in relation to the Model United Nations Programme (MUNDP) held at the Koc High School.